 First of all, NEVER soak a brush!
 This can cause irreparable damage and is unnecessary.
 We don’t recommend grease cutting dish soaps or mineral spirits unless you are in a pinch and those are your only options.
 The dish soap, in addition to cutting through the wax, also strips away the natural moisture in the hair of your brush.
 Much like shampooing your hair and skipping the conditioner, your bristles will become dry and brittle leading to excessive breakage and loss.
 Mineral spirits are harsh and cleaning with soap and water afterward is recommended so why do an extra step?

 We recommend Big Fat Lye™ (or the smaller sized Little White Lye) soap.
 The soap is specially formulated for cleaning your brushes-- it will clean and condition your brush without leaving behind a residue that can later transfer over to your next project.
 This soap will keep your brush in its best condition.
 You’ve invested in good brushes—keep them in good shape!

 Run your brush under warm water and then over your bar of soap and massage the soap into the bristles to build a lather.
 Rinse well.
 If your brush is extra waxy you may need to lather it up twice.
 Squeeze out all excess water and shake until no more water drips from the brush.
 Hang or lay on a towel to dry.
 A free care card containing these instructions is included with every Waxwell™ and Waxine™ purchase.
-We also care for our Annie Sloan wax and paint brushes and all other natural hair brushes using this same method.
+We also care for our Jolie wax and paint brushes and all other natural hair brushes using this same method.

 Do not store your brush in plastic between uses.
 The wax will dry out near the ferrule and leave behind what looks like dandruff on your next project.
 Washing your brush is so fast and easy!
 You can even use your brush while it is still slightly damp without issue.